IvanSt1/DBSec/lab2_1/README.md

 ```
 Выдача прав для ролей:
 ```
+GRANT USAGE ON SCHEMA inventory TO inventory_manager;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA inventory TO inventory_manager;

+GRANT USAGE ON SCHEMA sales TO sales_manager;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA sales TO sales_manager;

+GRANT USAGE ON SCHEMA inventory TO report_viewer;
+GRANT USAGE ON SCHEMA sales TO report_viewer;
 GRANT SELECT ON ALL TABLES IN SCHEMA inventory TO report_viewer;
 GRANT SELECT ON ALL TABLES IN SCHEMA sales TO report_viewer;